-Ashmolean showcases exhibition curated by St Cross Fellow and Dean of Degrees
+Ashmolean showcased an exhibition curated by St Cross Fellow and Dean of Degrees

 bruegel